Month: December 2016

 - 0,5-1 tablespoon strach

-- Pour in to the boiling juice, stir and let simmer while Kissell is enough thick
+- Pour in to the boiling juice, stirring constantly and let simmer while Kissell is enough thick

 Soundtrack Leila Miller “Talv”